KCcooldude11/Startup/README.md

 Simon DB:
 I didn't mess around as much with this activity as the previous ones, as I had a lot of bugs.
 Due to these bugs unfortunately I wasn't able to work out my past changes to simon with mongo, but I plan to do so over the next few days on my own time.
 However, I learned that many small factors can stop the scores from being transmitted to my database, so it is worth being extra careful in the future!
 Overall though, this was a very educational activity.

+ Simon Login:
+ I'm not sure if I will have time to impliment this, but this assignment led me to a new idea for my startup website where after a user is "sorted" into one of the 4 elements, the website would remember that based on their login information, and like maybe give them a ui indication of that element each time they visit the website.
+This would be cool and make it more like sites like pottermore(wizardingworld) where when you come back you still have the house you were previously sorted into.